CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set system timezone

-Configures the time zone you want to use on the switch.
+Configures the time zone on the switch to be the time zone for your location.

 ### Usage